 Are my sessions confidential?

 What we talk about in the room remains between us unless you talk about an issue of risk to yourself or someone else.
-Whilst I will try to talk to you first if I do have to talk to someone else outside our work, this is not always possible, and sometimes I may have to discuss things with someone else anyway.
+Whilst we will try to talk to you first if we do have to talk to someone else outside our work, this is not always possible, and sometimes we may have to discuss things with someone else anyway.
 This is a rare occurrence.

-The only other situation that I will talk about our work to someone else is in supervision.
-I am required by my ethical framework to have regular supervision, which is a way of ensuring that I am providing you with the best service that I can.
-So I will talk about the work on a need to know basis and the focus of the discussion is on how I have worked rather than on you.
+The only other situation that we will talk about our work to someone else is in supervision.
+We are required by our ethical framework to have regular supervision, which is a way of ensuring that we are providing you with the best service that we can.
+So we will talk about the work on a need to know basis and the focus of the discussion is on how we have worked rather than on you.

 Are you registered with any professional bodies?

-Yes, I am registered and accredited with the British Association for Counselling & Psychotherapy (BACP).
+Yes, we are registered and accredited with the British Association for Counselling & Psychotherapy (BACP).